bramstroker/homeassistant-powercalc/docs/source/virtual-power-sensor.rst

               min_power: 2
               max_power: 9

-For all the possible options see the strategy sections as linked above and the rest of the Powercalc documentation.
+For all the possible options see the strategy sections as linked above, :doc:`configuration/sensor-configuration` and the rest of the Powercalc documentation.

 .. important::